Ti Point: Geology

+History

 When Europeans arrived in New Zealand, there were no Māori inhabitants of Ti Point, though there were thriving communities all around, in what would become Leigh and Omaha.
 The remains of an ancient Pa (a fortified camp or village) can be seen just above the point itself.

 The first European to settle Ti Point was William Arthur Torkington, a builder and carpenter from Manchester, England.
 Several of William's descendants still live on Ti Point, and in the surrounding areas, and one of the few remaining buildings built by William, a church, can be seen in nearby Matakana, at the Matakana Country Park.